georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week2/README.md

 27610	|Home/Nest/

-4. How many pageviews were for which denominations of gift cards?
-Assume that `v2ProductName` should contain "Gift Card" and sessions with type="PAGE" should be counted.
-Note that more than one pageview can happen per session so you will need to *add them up*, not just *count the records*.
+4. How many `pageviews` were for which denominations of gift cards?
+Use the `all_sessions` table to find this out.
+Use the fact that `all_session.v2ProductName` contains the word "Gift Card" in it to limit your calculation agiainst records that are for Gift Card products.
+In addition, restrict your query to sessions where `all_session.type` exactly matches the string `"PAGE"`.
+Note that more than one pageview can happen per session so you will need to *add them up*, not just *count the resulting records*.

+*Note: Because there is no ORDER BY, your answer might be in a different order, and that is ok!*

 v2ProductName	| f0_
 --|--